ScottFennie/fs-journal/src/reflections/wk10/quiz10.md

 **5.** In the example what is the access modifier of the `Start()` method?
 <!-- enter you answer in the space below -->
 ```
+it is public virtual abstracted from the car class
 ```
 **6.** In the example what is `string` an indication of?
 <!-- enter you answer in the space below -->
 ```
+You will be returning a string
 ```
 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->
 ```
+abstract classes cannot be instantiated
 ```
 **8.** In the example what is the purpose of `virtual`?
 <!-- enter you answer in the space below -->
 ```
+to populate the following string.
 ```
 **9.** Name four access modifiers:
 <!-- enter you answer in the space below -->
 ```
+private, public, protected, internal
 ```
 **10.** If you set a class or method to private, what can access it?
 <!-- enter you answer in the space below -->
 ```
+it can only be accessed by code in the same struct or class
 ```